 I never liked the shiny faux brass that every new house seemed to have for awhile, I’ve always preferred the look of real mellow gold or more antiqued brass.
 So that is what I have!
 I love how brass and gold brings a feeling of warmth and a sense of history and old world architecture to a room.

 While the gold or brass tones might not jump out at you as really obvious in my kitchen, it’s there!
-You will see it in small doses and mixed in with other metals.
+You will see it in small doses and mixed in with other metals like iron, silver and copper.
 I prefer to mix the metal finishes so it all feels more eclectic and organic.
 There is a touch of brass on my wall sconces.
 And you’ll see gold and brass on a few of our kitchen cabinet knobs and the animal pulls on our island.
 I have brass accessories like picture frames, trays and candlesticks on shelves.
 You can see the remodel of my kitchen here.

 You’ll find gold in other rooms too, such as in my family room on our dresser hardware and accessories (and new lamps which you haven’t seen yet!).
 In my office I have a brass chandelier, wall sconces and accessories, some of which I had in other houses.
 My entry chandelier is gold.
 We have brass wall sconces in our TV room and my son’s room.
 Brass is everywhere at my house!
 But it isn’t just because it is trendy, it is in my house because I know I’ll like it for a long time.